 Chief product officer

 If you are passionate about the world of business and product design, take the next step into this new career.
-Get an introduction to the field by taking The Business of Product Management from the Advancing Women in Product through Coursera.
-Dig deeper with Specializations on topics like Digital Project Management or Project Management Principles and Practices.
+Get an introduction to the field by taking the Digital Product Management Specialization from the University of Virginia.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.